Victorian House Renovation – 14 Steps You Must Follow

 A side return extension will also allow for more space gain, using the L-shaped space to the side of your house.

-If your property is listed or you live in a conservation area, regulations for extensions are stricter, and you will need planning permission for the works.
+If your property is listed, you live in a conservation area, or your home is a period house such as a Victorian or Edwardian property, regulations for extensions are stricter, and you will need planning permission for the works.

 11. Loft conversion

 Victorian properties were generally built with spacious lofts, which means they are ideal for loft extensions.
+Maximizing your loft space allows you to create additional rooms, such as a comfortable master bedroom, making the most of the available area.
 The steeper the pitch of the roof, the more head height you will find.

 12. Convert the basement